nuxeo/nuxeo-drive/README.md

 ### Ubuntu/Debian (and Other Linux Variants) Client

 The .deb (or .rpm) package of the client is not yet available.
-In the mean time you can install it from source code.
+In the meantime you can install it from source code.

 *Has been reported to work on:* Ubuntu >= 12.04.

+#### xattr

 First note that Nuxeo Drive uses [Extended file attributes](http://en.wikipedia.org/wiki/Extended_file_attributes) through the [xattr](https://pypi.python.org/pypi/xattr/) Python wrapper.

-On Linux, FreeBSD, and Mac OS X, xattrs are enabled in the default kernel.
+On FreeBSD, and Mac OS X, xattrs are enabled in the default kernel.

 On Linux, depending on the distribution, you may need a special mount option (`user_xattr`) to enable them for a given file system, e.g.: